 What is Market Pricing?

-Market pricing, also referred to as market-based pricing, is a strategy used to set prices according to current prices in the market for the same or similar products or services.
-It gives businesses the opportunity to set higher prices initially before matching market prices to stay competitive while still growing return on investment.
+Market-based pricing gives businesses the opportunity to set higher prices initially before matching market prices to stay competitive while still growing return on investment.
 It isn’t without its challenges.
 The most common challenge of market pricing is determining the right price.

 If your competitors have misjudged the market?
 Then your replication of price won’t be accurate.
 This could lead to further problems for you, including not being able to build your own customer base.